liana-p/Capitalism-Simulator/README.md

 ### Game entry point (App.vue)

 `App.vue` loads the game as soon as it's created, using the `loadGame` function.
-Then it creates an update loop for updating time and money at a reasonable framerate (not using `requestAnimationFrame` because this doesn't need to run at 60 FPS).
+Then it launches the game loop using requestAnimationFrame

 The game loop calls `FactoriesStore.mutations.updateFactoriesProduction` to calculate profits on every tick.
 Then, the reactivity of Vue takes care of updating the UI everywhere based on what happens.